felias-fogg/dw-link/docs/manual.md

 If you want to use the debugger more than once, it may payoff to configure an ISP cable with the RESET line broken out, similar to what has been described by dmjlambert in [his instructables](https://www.instructables.com/Arduino-ICSP-Programming-Cable/).
 Going one step further, one could break out the Vcc line on ICSP pin 2 as well and

-* connect it to Arduino pin 9 in order to be able to power-cycle the target system automatically when necessary; note that in this case the target system should draw no more than 20 mA;
+* connect it to Arduino pin 9 on your hardware debugger in order to be able to power-cycle the target system automatically when necessary; note that in this case the target system should draw no more than 20-30 mA;
 * leave it open when the target system has an external power source;
 * or connect it to the Vcc pin of the Arduino board powering the target system from the Uno.